-However, keep in mind that if you live in a community property state, all community (marital) assets are considered property of the bankruptcy estate regardless of who is on title even if only one spouse files.
+Other benefits exist, too.
+For instance, some states don't allow joint filers to double exemption amounts in a joint petition.
+In those states, you might be able to protect more property by filing two individual bankruptcies.
+However, keep in mind that if you live in a community property state, all community (marital) assets are property of the bankruptcy estate, no matter who is on the title, even when only one spouse files for bankruptcy.

 To learn more, see What Happens to Jointly Owned Property in an Individual Bankruptcy?